Your nervous system isn't broken

 - Connection and trust begin to feel steadier, less risky

-- You can breathe more fully — not as a technique, but because your system lets you
+- You can breathe more fully because your system finally allows it

 Taking the next step